Farming at Mount Vernon

 George Washington studied and implemented improved farming methods throughout his life.
 Learn more about his pioneering work in early American agriculture.

-By the fall of 1792, George Washington fully developed plans for the barn complex at Dogue Run, one of five working farms on his 8,000-acre estate.
-The new barn was to perform the same function as the English-style barns Washington had been studying for many years—grain processing and storage—but in a radically different manner and with several novel features.
+By the fall of 1792, George Washington conceived of a "Plan" for the new barn complex at Dogue Run, one of five working farms on his 8,000-acre estate.1 The new barn was to perform the same function as the English-style barns Washington had been studying for many years—grain processing and storage—but in a radically different manner and with several novel features.

 Washington was well acquainted with using animals to separate grain from stalk by treading, and he had very specific goals in mind that he wanted to achieve.
 Beginning with a simple concept—to construct a circular wooden treading floor large enough to accommodate horses that were enclosed from the elements of weather—Washington sought to improve the efficiency of this basic treading process and simultaneously reduce opportunities for theft.
 The barn included a treading floor located on the second floor of a two-story structure that the horses could access via an earthen ramp.